 BBC (London), 1996. [videocassette]

 "Sex and the Scientist."
 Produced by Diane Ward, WTIU (Bloomington,

 "Social Science in America's Bedroom: Alfred Kinsey Measures Sexual

 The First Measured Century, PBS production.
 2000 BJW Inc. In

-New River Media
+association with New River Media

 [Top of Page.]